ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 });
 ```

-Lastly, we will need to use the `end` method to end the request:
+Next, we will need to use the `end` method to to see the response and end the request/response cycle for the test:

 ```js
 // test/app.test.js